labordynamicsinstitute/replicability-training/jira-prepare-publication.md

    9. Click on "Submit"
 6. Back in the pop-up,
    1. Click on "Submit to MC"
+7. Move the Jira ticket to "Done" to remove it from assigned list.

 ## For R&Rs
 - For R&R's, the AEA editorial office has not changed the criteria for our response.
 Your options will be: